 What is Private Browsing & How It Works?

-In most cases, private browsing also disables third-party toolbars, and click trackers which track your movement across the cyberspace.
+In most cases, private browsing also disables third-party toolbars, and click trackers which track your movement across cyberspace.
 It doesn’t even save the email addresses, usernames, and passwords, so it’s an ideal choice for times when you want to get online from a device you do not own.

 did you use incognito / private browsing?
 If not your search results tailored to you.
 That’s part of fake news problem